EventStore/eventstore.org/docs/dotnet-api/4.0.2/reading-events.md

 ## Reading a single event

-The `ReadSingleEventAsync` method reads a single event from a stream at a specified position.
+The `ReadEventAsync` method reads a single event from a stream at a specified position.
 This is the simplest case of reading events, but is still useful for situations such as reading the last event in the stream to be used as a starting point for a subscription.
 This function accepts three parameters:

 <table>
     <thead>